aramis-lab/clinica/docs/InteractingWithClinica.md

 - `bids_directory`, which is the input folder containing the dataset in a [BIDS](../BIDS) hierarchy;
 - `caps_directory`, which is the output folder containing the expected results in a [CAPS](../CAPS/Introduction) hierarchy.
 It can be also the input folder containing the dataset in a [CAPS](../CAPS/Introduction) hierarchy.

-### `group_id`
+### `group_label`
-You will see the `group_id` flag when working on any group-wise analysis (e.g. template creation from a list of subjects, statistical analysis).
+You will see the `group_label` flag when working on any group-wise analysis (e.g. template creation from a list of subjects, statistical analysis).
 This is simply a label name that will define the  group of subjects used for this analysis.
 It will be written in your output CAPS folder, for possible future reuses.
 For example, an `AD` group ID label could be used when creating a template for a group of Alzheimer’s disease patients.
 Any time you would like to use this `AD` template you will need to provide the group ID used to identify the pipeline output obtained from this group.
 You might also use `CNvsAD`, for instance, as group ID for a statistical group comparison between patients with Alzheimer's disease (`AD`) and cognitively normal (`CN`) subjects.

 ### `-tsv` / `--subjects_sessions_tsv`